OriginProtocol/origin/origin-bridge/README.md

 Origin hosts a Bridge Server, but in the true spirit of decentralization, anyone is free to clone our open source code and host their own.

 You can connect to and use our hosted Bridge Server at [bridge.originprotocol.com](https://bridge.originprotocol.com).
-The `develop` branch of this repo is available at [dev.bridge.originprotocol.com](https://dev.bridge.originprotocol.com).
+The `master` branch of this repo is available at [bridge.dev.originprotocol.com](https://bridge.dev.originprotocol.com).

 DApps can connect to the Bridge Server of their choosing in order to enable the following functionality which is either impossible or impractical to do directly onchain, including: